 This timeline below has the most recent news at the bottom.
-Scroll down to see how the library’s journey has evolved under its current leadership.
+Scroll down to see how the library’s journey has evolved over the last decade.

 Across Oak Park’s first round of library-led Community Conversations, common themes emerged:

 The library’s associate director and two librarians attended Harwood practitioner training, discovering how aspirations and public knowledge can help reframe discussions, enlist allies, develop strategies, and align actions.
 Staff dug more deeply into shared themes from first impressions, gathering with area groups to learn more about diversity, inclusion, participation, equity, education, and learning in Oak Park.